 It is also going to complement nicely in a financial portfolio.

 - Indexed Universal Life

-Typically, a life insurance policy is written on the life of only one person.
-Can you guess the difference in this kind of life insurance policy?
-It covers TWO lives.
-It is payable upon the death of the first individual to die.
-They are no longer very common, but often can be used for properly structured buy-sell agreements in the life insurance industry.
+Typically, an insurance policy is written on the life of only one person.
+Can you guess the difference in this kind of life coverage?

 Group Life Insurance